The Best Exhausts for Harley Davidson’s Electra Glide Motorcycles

 S&S Diamondback Exhaust

-S&S focused on making this exhaust as powerful as possible.
-It has a free-flowing exhaust architecture, improved backpressure, and ‘scavenging,’ thanks to the 2-into-1 design.
+The focus S&S put into making this exhaust as powerful as possible was clear to see.
+With free-flowing exhaust architecture, improved backpressure, and that ‘scavenging’ effect from the 2-into-1 design, I felt the power.

-Speaking of, the pipe ends just before the rear axle, which gives the Electra Glide a stripped-down, performance-focused look.
+And the look?
+The pipe ended just before the rear axle, giving my Electra Glide a stripped-down, performance-focused appearance that I absolutely loved.

-As for other features, the Diamondback has full-coverage heat shields, which work really well on hot days and long journeys.
-It comes with 4 separate O2 sensor bungs, making installing the sensors a lot easier.
-You can get an all-black version, but there’s something unique about the stainless finish, so we went with that one.
+But it wasn’t all about looks and performance.
+The Diamondback came with full-coverage heat shields, which came in handy on hot days and long journeys.
+The 4 separate O2 sensor bungs made installing the sensors a breeze.
+While I could have gone for an all-black version, there was something uniquely appealing about the stainless finish, so that was my choice.

 Pros